-If the Resolution Officer is involved in the substance of the grievance, the Associate Dean for Graduate Studies will make arrangements for the grievance hearing.
+If a Resolution Officer is involved in the substance of the grievance, another Resolution Officer or the Associate Dean for Graduate Studies will make arrangements for the grievance hearing.
 If a student has concerns about potential bias of a member of the grievance panel, the student can submit a written request to the Resolution Officer, with rationale, for substitution of another member.
 The Resolution Officer will approve or disapprove the request and that decision is final.